Updated May 2026 with current Indian retail prices.

 IPS panels win at this price for most gaming use cases.
 Fast IPS and standard IPS both offer better colour accuracy, wider viewing angles, and faster pixel response than VA.
 The only VA monitor in this list is the Zebronics ZEB-A24FHD, and it is there specifically because it is the cheapest option available, not because VA is better at this price.

-Pick VA only if your primary use case is movies and casual gaming on integrated graphics, you specifically want the better black levels VA provides in a dark room, and your budget is strictly under ₹6,000.
-At ₹5,699 the Zebronics VA is the only verified in-stock option in that range.
+Pick VA only if your primary use case is movies and casual gaming on integrated graphics, you specifically want the better black levels VA provides in a dark room, and you are on the tightest possible budget.
+At ₹6,299 the Zebronics VA is the cheapest verified in-stock option on this list.

 Best monitor for PS5 and Xbox Series X under Rs 10,000